 Section 6 - EFFECTIVE DATE.
 The Board of Supervisors declares this Ordinance is necessary as an urgency measure for preserving the public health, safety and welfare.
 This ordinance shall take effective immediately upon its passage and shall expire 45 days thereafter unless extended pursuant to law.
 (Notwithstanding longer dates set forth in the ordinance above, this ordinance shall expire in 45 days unless lawfully extended by the board of Supervisors.)

 Prior to the expiration of fifteen (15) days from the adoption thereof shall be published at least one time in a newspaper of general circulation in San Benito County, with the names of the Supervisors voting for or against the same.

-In regular session of the Board of Supervisors of the County of San Benito, adopted this 27th day of September, 2016, on regular roll call of the members of said Board by the following vote:
+In regular session of the Board of Supervisors of the County of San Benito introduced on the 22nd of September, 2015, and, adopted this 6th27th day of October, 2015September, 2016, on regular roll call of the members of said Board by the following vote:

 AYES: Supervisor(s)

-NOES: Supervisor(s)

-ABSENT OR NOT VOTING:

-Robert Rivas,

-Chair, Board of Supervisors

-ATTEST: APPROVED AS TO LEGAL FORM: Louie Valdez, Clerk of the Board San Benito County Counsel Ву: By: Clerk of the Board Barbara Thompson Assistant County Counsel
+NOES: Supervisor(s) ABSENT OR NOT VOTING: Margie Barrios, Robert Rivas, Chair, Board of Supervisors ATTEST: APPROVED AS TO LEGAL FORM: Louie Valdez, Clerk of the Board San Benito County Counsel By:Clerk of the Board By: Barbara Thompson Assistant County Counsel